-All software purchased or installed by central Information Services (IS) will be licensed to and owned by the University.
-IS maintains a library of centrally-licensed software, licenses, and software documentation.
+All software purchased or installed by central Information Technology Services (ITS) will be licensed to and owned by the university.
+ITS maintains a library of centrally-licensed software, licenses, and software documentation.
 Software purchased or installed by an individual, using personal funds, will be licensed to and owned by the individual.

-Central IS tracks licenses for software installed by IS through purchase of high-volume or site licenses.
+Central ITS tracks licenses for software installed by ITS through purchase of high-volume or site licenses.
 Departmental Directors and Chairs are responsible for assuring that all software used in their department is fully licensed.
 The primary user of each computer is responsible to keep records of licenses for each item of software purchased or installed by the individual.

 License keys, installation codes, and other installation credentials shall be obtained from legitimate sources, and shall not be shared except only by authorized individuals acting within the scope of their employment.
 Unauthorized possession and/or distribution of installation credentials is a violation of the Appropriate Use Policy (AUP).

 Certain software licensed by the university may be installed on personally-owned and/or home computers.
 (Please see Available Software to learn more.)

 Software versions rendered obsolete by virtue of upgrade may not be used after the upgrade has been performed, except only as may be permitted under the applicable software license.

 Software found to be obtained and/or used contrary to the policies of the university, must be removed from any computer on which it is found.